licjapodaca/Azure.Storage.Samples/README.md

-# Code Samples using different Azure Storages
+# Code Samples using different types of Azure Storages